Kasko: Production

 A. Kodandarami Reddy, who produced Vaibhav Reddy's previous Telugu venture Godava, is also producing this film.
 Shweta Basu Prasad was signed as the heroine while Brahmanandam was signed as a comedian.
 Tamil music director Premji Amaren, who was Vaibhav Reddy's childhood friend and acted with him in Saroja, signed this film, which marks his debut in Telugu cinema.
 In January 2009, the production team shot the film in BHEL, Hyderabad.
 Kodandarami Reddy hired a helicopter to shoot the heroine kidnapping scene.

 Soundtrack

+The music was composed by Premgi Amaren.
 The audio launch was held on 18 November 2009.
 The guests of the function included Paruchuri Gopala Krishna, V. V. Vinayak, B. Gopal, and N. Shankar.

-Release
+Release and reception

-The film was scheduled to release on 4 December, but was postponed.
+The film was scheduled to release on 4 December 2009, but the release was postponed by twenty days.

 The Full Hyderabad gave the film a negative review saying that "All said and done, Kasko won't test your patience – they'll heave it out of the theatres pretty soon".
-123 Telugu called the film a "head ache which is cliched, predictable and probably pointless drama too".